Eyiza/airtable_api/README.md

 ```
 ngrok http 3000
 ```
 - Copy the forwarding URL generated by ngrok and use it as the webhook URL in your Airtable automation rule.
-For example `https://1190-41-58-87-97.ngrok-free.app`.
+For example, `https://1190-41-58-87-97.ngrok-free.app`.
 A sample automation script can look like so:
 ```
 const axios = require('axios');
 let config = input.config();